-Gunwharf Quays Portsmouth, is a waterfront retail complex developed right on the side of the historic Portsmouth Harbour incorporating bars,
+Gunwharf Quays is a retail and entertainment complex developed on the waterfront at Portsmouth incorporating bars,

-Gunwharf Quays at the edge of Portsmouth Harbour, is an impressive waterfront retail and leisure complex, which is at the heart of the regeneration of Portsmouth's harbour area.
 The 425,000 sq ft site has an impressive range of designer outlet stores and a wide range of bars and restaurants many with harbour views, especially those with al fresco eating areas overlooking the bustling Gunwharf Quays Marina.
-The centre is easily reached by public transport, Gunwharf is located next door to the Hard Interchange, Portsmouth's transport hub which includes Portsmouth Harbour Railway Station, Coach, Bus and Ferry Terminal.
+The centre is easily reached by public transport, Gunwharf is located next door to the Hard Interchange, Portsmouth's transport hub which includes Portsmouth Harbour Railway Station, Coach Station, Bus and Ferry Terminal.
 In addition Gunwharf Quays has an award winning 1,532 space car park, split over two floors built beneath the centre, one of the largest underground car parks in the UK.
 Available parking spaces are indicated by green LED indicators making finding a space much easier.

 GUNWHARF QUAYS SHOPPING